Aarne Blick: Winter War and Continuation War

-When the Finno-Soviet Winter War broke out in November of 1939, Blick initially commanded a sequence of smaller units, namely the Infantry Regiment 25, a formation named Group Blick and Infantry Regiment 26.
+When the Finno-Soviet Winter War broke out in November 1939, Blick initially commanded a sequence of smaller units, namely the Infantry Regiment 25, a formation named Group Blick and Infantry Regiment 26.
 On 21 December he was given temporary command of the 10th Division before being made the commander of the Taipale Sector, which saw significant action.

 Following the end of the war in early 1940, Blick was initially posted into the headquarters of the peacetime III Corps and as the commander of the 3rd Division.
 Later in 1940, he was made commander of the Itä-Savo Military District, keeping the posting until the start of the Continuation War in the summer of 1941.

 When the Finns, alongside Germans, attacked the Soviet Union in 1941, Blick initially commanded the 2nd Division.
 Subordinated to the II Corps, the division participated in the Finnish invasion of Ladoga Karelia on the northwestern shore of Lake Ladoga.
 On 24 August, the forces in the area were divided into two corps.
 A new I Corps would be commanded by Einar Mäkinen.
 II Corps, in turn, was briefly commanded by Blick until 30 August, after which he returned to the command of the 2nd Division.
 1941 also saw Blick's promotion to major general and an award of Mannerheim Cross, the most distinguished Finnish military honour.
 In January 1942, Blick was given command of the VI Corps, a posting he would keep until 1944.
 Consisting of the 5th and 17th divisions, the corps was located on the Svir front, alongside the German 163rd Division and the V Corps.
 Following a series of Soviet counter-attacks that largely stopped by April 1942, the area stabilized into stationary warfare.

 Still under Blick's command, the corps was struck by the Soviet Vyborg–Petrozavodsk offensive on 21 June 1944.
 Following a Soviet landing in Tuloksa, which put the corps in danger of being cut off, Blick requested permission to pull back from his superior, general Paavo Talvela.
 The request was denied and Blick was ordered to conduct a delaying action.
 Blick cut communications with Talvela, gave out orders to fall back, and only re-established communications once it was too late to countermand his orders.
 This caused significant animosity between Talvela and Blick, and resulted in the replacement of Blick by Armas-Eino Martola on 6 July.
 According to historian Antti Juutilainen, Blick's actions "saved his men".
 Following his removal from the command of the VI Corps, Blick was given command of the 2nd Division on the Karelian Isthmus.
 Under his command, the division participated in the Battle of Vuosalmi where a Soviet bridgehead over the river Vuoksi was contained.